-Following our proven three stage process, we’ll give you insight into the preparations you need to make before considering your online business, the content, marketing, and audience research techniques that will expand your potential revenue of your online venture in the early stages, and how you can develop your online personal training career moving forwards.
+Following our proven three-stage process, we’ll give you insight into the preparations you need to make before considering your online business, the content, marketing, and audience research techniques that will expand the potential revenue of your online venture in the early stages, and how you can develop your online personal training career moving forwards.

 “You can’t build a house without first laying its foundations”

 Sure, it’s a cliché, but clichés stick around for a reason: they speak the truth.